adamlounds/nightscout-go/docs/storage.md

    entries this year, except for events occurring this month.
 4. If we pass into a new year, write a completed, backup version of the previous year.

+Note: "current" day/month/year is based on system time, not entry time.

+Rationale for writing completed backup files: the backup files should have a degree of usefulness, otherwise there's no point in keeping them.
+Most of the time, the previous-day backup will be unchanged, as entries tend to come in one-by-one from a sensor (so 2024-11-01.json will _already_ contain everything from that day, the next reading will go into 2024-11-02.json).
+However, without consideration, the month file would never contain entries from the last day of the month.
+For example on 2024-11-30, the month file contains 2024-11-01 to 2024-11-29, but on the next day we'd be using 2024-12.json as the current-month file.
+Similarly, the year files would never contain entries for December.

+Caveat: Backup files are not considered canonical.
+Bulk imports are not expected to populate all the relevant backup files.

 When historical events are received
 1. if event occurred today, set the "current-day" dirty flag.